BIOS3010/Module-5-multiple-alignment/README.md

 - Try to select individual sequences on the left.
 These can be moved around in the alignment using the arrow keys.
 Note what happens to the Quality scores in the bottom view.

+- **Compare your alignment with the multiple alignment in Fig. 6.3 on p.
+211 in the book.
+Discuss similarities/differences between your results and the results in the book**

-- **Load the `divergent_globins.aln` alignment file and explore these also**
+- **Load the `beta_globins.aln` alignment file and explore these also**
-- What differences do you see between the alignments of the two different sets of globins?
+- **What differences do you see between the alignments of the two different sets of globins?**

-- Spend 30+ minutes exploring the options in Jalview.
-Note in particular the functionality under `Calculate`->`Pairwise `
+- Note: To save a particular view as an image, you can click `File`-> `Export image` -> `PNG`

+### 5.3.6 Advanced exercise
+- Note that the two files `divergent_globins.fa` and `beta_globin.fa` contains difference sequences except for the human one (which is found in both files)
+- Use bash commands to combine the two files into a new file `combined_globin.fa`, making sure that the human sequence is only founds once.
+Thus, there should be 9 globin FASTA-entries in the file
+- Perform multiple sequence alignment on the `combined_globin.fa` and compare your results with Fig. 6.7 (p.
+216) in the book